The vanilkové rohlíčky are one of the classic Czech Christmas sweets: crescent-shaped cookies.

 The cause might be the absence of gluten

-• Rice flour + nuts = very crumbly and lack elastic structure dough.
+• Rice flour + nuts = very crumbly dough lacking elastic structure.

-• Without gluten or additional binders (like xanthan gum or flaxseeds), it tends to break or give way when baking.
+• Without gluten or additional binders (like xanthan gum or flax seeds), it tends to break or collapse during baking.

-✅ Solution: you can add 1 teaspoon of psyllium powder or 1 level teaspoon of xanthan gum to provide cohesion.
+✅ Solution: you can add 1 teaspoon of psyllium powder or 1 flat teaspoon of xanthan gum to give cohesion.

-If you can’t modify the recipe or add ingredients, and the shape is crescent and thick, here are the best strategies to try with what you already have:
+If you cannot modify the recipe or add ingredients, and the shape is crescent and thick, here are the best strategies to try with what you already have:

 ✅ 1.
 Deep chilling

-• After forming the crescents, put them in the freezer for at least 15–20 minutes before baking.
-They must be firm to the touch.
-This delays the butter from melting in the oven.
+• After forming the crescents, place them in the freezer for at least 15-20 minutes before baking.
+They must be very firm to the touch.
+This delays butter melting in the oven.

-• This helps to solidify the edges before the butter melts too much.
+• This helps solidify the edges before the butter melts too much.